klantle/watchdogs/README.md

 - **Webhooks**: Discord notifications (optional)
 - **GitHub Tokens**: For private repositories (optional)
 - **Compiler**: PAWN compiler settings for SA-MP/Open.MP
+- **Root Patterns**: This is useful for hard list keywords, specifically for plugin names (dll/so) like sscanf amxsscanf (amx)sscanf or mysql log-core log(core), which will later be installed and still recognized as being installed by the root user into the gamemode root area, rather than being installed within plugins/.

 ## Usage Guide